 Accurate records of the opening and closing odometer readings must be maintained in all circumstances.

-Prior to 1 March 2010, in the absence of accurate travel records, the first 18 000 kilometres travelled are deemed private travel and the maximum business kilometres which may be claimed are limited to 14 000.
+Prior to 1 March 2010, in the absence of accurate travel records, the first 18 000 kilometres travelled were deemed private travel and the maximum business kilometres which were claimable was limited to 14 000 kilometres.

-As from 1 March 2010 the claim must be based on the actual distance travelled as supported by a log book and the deemed kilometres method may no longer be used.
+As from 1 March 2010, the claim must be based on the actual distance travelled as supported by a log book and the deemed kilometres method may no longer be used.